Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 #### 📇 Tool Indexes
 - [MrFreeTools](https://mrfreetools.com/) *Mr. Free Tools - The Best Free Tools & Resources*
 - [Top free tools](https://itch.io/tools/free) *Top free tools*
+- [Verification Toolset](https://start.me/p/ZGAzN7/verification-toolset) *A page with al kinds of tools listed.*
 - [delightful creative tools](https://codeberg.org/ADHDefy/delightful-creative-tools) *A curated list of delightful tools for digital creatives in a variety of mediums.*

 #### 🔧 Most Useful

+**Online Url and File Analyses:**
 - [VirusTotal](https://www.virustotal.com/) *Analyse suspicious files, domains, IPs and URLs to detect malware and other breaches*
+- [Hybrid Analysis](https://www.hybrid-analysis.com/) *Free Automated Malware Analysis Service.
+This is a free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology.*
+- [Cloudflare Radar URL Scanner](https://radar.cloudflare.com/scan) *Understand the security, performance, technology, and network details of a URL with a publicly shareable report.*
+- [Jotti's malware scan](https://virusscan.jotti.org/) *Jotti's malware scan is a free service that lets you scan suspicious files with several anti-virus programs.*

+**Misc:**
 - [send-anywhere](https://send-anywhere.com/) *Anyone can send and receive files simply and securely with Send Anywhere.*
+- [Buzzheavier](https://buzzheavier.com/) *Simple, Fast, Anonymous file sharing for everyone. - File host, no upload limit, files last forever.*
 - [chatGPT](https://chat.openai.com/) *leading AI / LLM | Use for almost anything - chat, coding, advice, ideas, etc. etc.*
 - [Terms of Service; Didn't Read](https://tosdr.org/) *“Terms of Service; Didn't Read” (short: ToS;DR) is a project started in June 2012 to help fix the “biggest lie on the web”: almost no one really reads the terms of service we agree to all the time.*
 - [World Ping Test](https://www.meter.net/tools/world-ping-test/) *World Ping Test - global ping test*